Old Prussians: Old Prussian religion

-Baltic paganism has been described as a form of polydoxy – a belief in the sacredness of all-natural forces and phenomena, not personified but possess their own spirits and magical powers.
-Practically, the world is inhabited by a limitless number of spirits and demons that includes a belief in the afterlife, the soul and worship of ancestors characterised by specific cults and their associated rituals.
-Other authors have argued for a well developed, sophisticated Old Prussian polytheism with a clearly defined pantheon of gods.
+Baltic paganism has been described as a form of polydoxy, a belief in the sacredness of all natural forces and phenomena, not personified but possessing their own spirits and magical powers.
+They thought the world inhabited by a limitless number of spirits and demons, believed in a soul and an afterlife, and practiced ancestor worship.
+Some authors, by contrast, have argued for a well developed, sophisticated Old Prussian polytheism with a clearly defined pantheon of gods.

 The highest priest Kriwe-Kriwajto was to be in permanent connection with the spirits of the dead ancestors.
 He lived in a sacred grove, the Romove, a place off limit for anyone but elite clergy.
 Each district was headed by its Kriwe, who also served as lawgiver and judge.
 The Kriwe-Kriwajto's next in rank, the Siggonen were expected to maintain the healthy spiritual connection with natural sacred sites, like springs and trees.
 The Wurskaiten – priests of lower rank – were supposed to superintend rites and ceremonies.